scrudgey/DJ2020/dialogue_notes.md

     * length
     * comes down to a random roll, you can still fail even with good initial results
     * every challenge needs to support every tactic (?)

+one roll per lie. each lie increases the credibility threshold.